PriyeshT/React-FCC/lifecycle-methods/notes.md

 **NOTE** - Always remember to clean up the event listeners in *componentWillMount* method.
 It is considered a good practice to clean the React components before they are unmounted and destroyed.

+*componentWillReceiveProps* is called whenever a component receives props.
+*componentDidUpdate* is immediately called after a component re-renders.

+*Note* rendering and mounting are considered two different things in the component lifecycle.
+When page first loads, components are mounted, and this is where *componentWillMount* and *componentDidMount* methods are called.
+After this as state changes, component re-renders themselves.

+*shouldComponentUpdate*
+React provides a lifecycle method you can call when child components receive new *state* or *props*, and declare specifically if the components should update or not.
+This methods takes *nextProps* and *nextState* as parameters.